Imitative Planning using Conditional Normalizing Flow: Experimental Results

-We evaluate the sampling efficiency of various approaches by measuring the average planner cost of the best performing sample across the evaluation dataset as a function of number of control trajectories generated.
-Lower cost implies that the sampled control trajectory is closer to the optima of the cost surface.
 In Figure \ref{fig:flow_vs_plt} (a), we compare our method FlowPlan to the baseline method Polynomial Frenet, several ablations, and a model with the same architecture as FlowPlan but using an imitation learning (IL) loss against the expert driving demonstration.
 For the ablations, we examine taking samples directly from the latent space of the pretrained $\sigma$VAE without the flow model.
 Samples are drawn from $\mathcal{N}(0,1)$ in the latent space.
 We also examine the NAF model without the $\sigma$VAE to evaluate the efficacy of learning a normalizing flow mapping on the full control trajectory dimension without utilizing the expert demonstration conditioned latent space.

 At low sample counts, FlowPlan significantly outperforms the baseline method Polynomial Frenet.
 This is because FlowPlan is better able to take advantage of historical and scene contextual information unlike the baseline which requires the use of hand coded rules to adapt to the context.
 As the number of samples increase the methods begin to converge to the same average min cost since the coverage of the action space is much broader at higher sample counts in the baseline, demonstrating that context matters less in the regime where coverage is high.